 You can witness traditional Balinese dance performances in the early evenings, complemented by artists working during the day throughout the gardens on canvas stills.
 Guests can dress in traditional Hindu ceremonial attire and have pictures taken, for memories you can keep forever.

 Hop on a swing and soar above the Ayung River gauge – Amazing panoramic views that will blow your mind!

-The accommodation is built from ancient teak timbers and you will experience the ultimate in peace and serenity.
+The accommodation is built from ancient teak timbers and you will experience the ultimate peace and serenity.
 Open-air rooms allow you to breathe in the freshness, of rainforest air.
-And there are many interesting activities to join in with the locals from participating in a traditional ceremony to local dance and even lend a hand in the rice paddies
+And there are many interesting activities to join in with the locals from participating in a traditional ceremony to the local dance and even lending a hand in the rice paddies

 Address: Jalan Dewi Saraswati, Bongkasa Pertiwi, Badung.

 Ubud is renowned for mystical ancient Hindu temples, breathtaking river gauge views, lush rice terraces, amazing art galleries, fabulous yoga studios and local markets trading in souvenirs, homewares, local manufactured clothing and jewellery, just to name a few.

 However, Ubud has an abundance of simply beautiful rice fields and terraces that are a wonderful draw-card for tourists, to great take pleasure in admiring from many great locations.

 Taking a walk through the lush rice fields is so relaxing and enjoyable, witnessing the locals hard at work producing some of the finest rice in the world.
 Witness both planting and harvesting processes, as you begin to slip into a state far from the realities and stresses of city life.
 The rice terraces cascade down a hillside to a deep gauge below, the engineering of such terraces is a marvel in itself.

 Pricing: There is no official entrance fee however small donations are standard of around $ 2.50 Aud